awsteiner/o2scl/doc/o2scl/sphinx/design.rst

 Define constants and macros
 ---------------------------

-There are a couple define constants and macros that O\ :sub:`2`\ scl understands, they are all in upper case and begin with the prefix ``O2SCL_``.
+There are a couple define constants and macros that O₂scl understands, they are all in upper case and begin with the prefix ``O2SCL_``.